ceejbot/skyrim-modding/slides.md

 - perceived input latency
 - frame rate cost of the render loop

+Using a native-code SKSE plugin means doing both is _possible_, though bad programming can mess it up.

-Writing this as a native-code SKSE plugin obliterated the input latency problem.
+^ Writing this as a native-code SKSE plugin obliterated the input latency problem.
 Imgui means it can be visually fast.
 This is why I started with the HUD mod I picked.

 ---